sstaub/eosstreamdeckplus/README.md

 Following preparations are necessary
 - You need the new Stream Deck +
-- You need to download the latest version 2.4.x, installed on your computer http://bitfocus.io
+- You need to download the latest version 3.x, installed on your computer http://bitfocus.io
-- You need an active network connection because EOS don't provide a loopback adapter
+- You need an active network connection only if the EOS software is not local.
+- With EOS v3.2.x you can also use the loopback address 127.0.0.1 when you use Companion local on the same PC/Mac
 - For WLAN you should give a static address instead of the DHCP address of your router
-- It use only the generic OSC module not the EOS module
+- The depreciated versions use only the generic OSC module not the EOS module, this changed with the release version
 - You must do the right network configuration

-Problems
-- 2.4.0 is now a stable version and supports also loopback live
-- On startup you may rescan for devices